niek-sidn/hsm_workshop_nethsm/Slide15.md

 ``` bash
 (sudo) pkcs11-tool --module $SO_SOFTHSM --list-slots
 ```
-If run as root it shows all slots of all users, but if run as non-root, pkcs11-tool shows only own tokens)
+If run as root it shows all slots of all users, but if run as non-root, pkcs11-tool shows only your own tokens)
-Also try the other HSMs, Hint: KRYOPTIC differs, what happened?
+Also try the other HSMs, Hint: Kryoptic differs, what happened?

 Let's correct this:
 ``` bash